LilyTruong2291/COVID19-in-NYC/README.md

 After collecting the data, I needed to clean and merge it up so that it could be properly analyzed.
 I made the following changes and created the following variables:

-* Seperated Population for each zipcode - In the original dataset, multiple population data are in the same record.
 * Allocated Census tract to Zip code level so all data can be merged to one file based on Zip Code Level
 * Made Columns for _rate - These columns are transformed from health and svi columns to help compare all the varialbes on equal footing.
 * Made Column for Log_Median_Income - This column is transformed from Median_Income as the variable is right skew.